CartoDB/CartoDB-basemaps/README.md

 ### Creating generalizations

 The generalizations go into a different schema that the style (project.json) refers to.
 Creating all the materialized view takes 6-7 hours for the full planet (and requires that this be run on a machine with `psql` access).
+You can speed up the generalization creation by using the script and specifying a bigger amount of threads.

 To create these: